-If PIP, DLA, AA or AFIP colleagues verify the claimant is terminally ill and has submitted an accepted DS1500 or SR1, no further evidence is required to confirm it.
+If PIP, DLA, SADLA, AA or Pension Age Disability Payment (PADP) in Scotland or AFIP colleagues verify the claimant is terminally ill and has submitted an accepted DS1500 or SR1, no further evidence is required to confirm it.

 Personal Independence Payment staff will notify Universal Credit of any DS1500 or SR1 forms received where there is no PIP claim, and the claimant has a terminal illness prognosis of less than 6 months to live.